Ugo Mazzucchelli: Lucca

 A further set-back for the partisan units recorded at the start of December 1944 was a recommendation received a few days earlier from General Alexander, the newly appointed leader of the "Allied Armies", in which he recommended that the "partisan gangs" should be disbanded in recognition that winter was approaching.
-The allies' own offensive was deferred toll the following spring, and while the Gothic line appeared to have become "stabilized" for several months.
+The allies' own offensive was deferred until the following spring, and while the Gothic line appeared to have become "stabilized" for several months.
 The partisan fighters were facing encirclement in the mountains and the prospect of a savage Nazi-Fascist round-up.
 They were also running short of supplies.
-Most of the partisan groups in the area now disbanded.
+Most of the partisan groups in the area are now disbanded.
 Mazzucchelli's Lucetti Battalion managed to break out, and during the second half of December 1944 Mazzucchelli himself managed, despite a succession of difficulties, to make his way through a gap in the German defensive Gothic line and take refuge in the countryside outside Lucca, joining the rest of his family and the children.
 Regional loyalties, always a powerful factor in Italy (as in Spain), had been intensified by the psychological pressures imposed by Fascism and war.
 Rivalry between Lucca and Carrara was a natural condition of life in the region, and as a high-profile Carrara activist, there is no reason to think Mazzucchelli was joking in later years when, on a number of occasions, he recalled that while living in Lucca during the early months of 1945 he had a distinct sensation of living his life in the gunsights of the so-called comrades from the shadowy local communist units.

 The final days of the war in Tuscany

-In March 1945 he returned to the Carrara area, and gathering a group of around twenty men, returned into the Apuan Alps above the city.
+In March 1945, he returned to the Carrara area and, gathering a group of around twenty men, returned to the Apuan Alps above the city.
 They established a new fighting brigade, this time named after the Sardinian-American anarchist Michele Schirru who had been arrested in 1931 on strong suspicion of plotting to assassinate the leader, and executed in May following a brief trial rapidly organised and conducted earlier that month before the Special Tribunal for the Defence of the State.
 During March 1945 the Anglo-American armies finalised preparations for what proved to be the final assault on the German "Gothic line" defences.
 The 15th Army Group launched their attack on 6 April 1945.
 Massa was liberated on 10 April 1945.
 The next day it was the turn of Carrara.
 The invading armies arrived accompanied by several units of partisans from the mountains behind the city, including Mazzucchelli's.
 During the days following liberation approximately 710 German soldiers were captured by the partisans and handed over to the allied military authorities.